-Our mission is to provide you with the tools, training and motivation to dramatically improve your marksmanship and professionalism in the outdoor industry.
-For some this will help them to get the most out of their participation in safe shooting sports.
+Our mission is to provide you with the tools, training and motivation to dramatically improve your marksmanship and professionalism in the outdoor shooting sport.
+For some, this will help them to get the most out of their participation in safe shooting sports.
 For hunters, it will dramatically improve your ability to make an accurate and humane extending range shot in the field.
 And that means a successful hunt and an excellent hunting adventure.
 The course will be held in the classroom and on the field at an extended range shooting facility.
-Here you will learn proper firearm safety techniques, ballistics, MOA, and how to compensate for the variables of temperature, terrain and wind.
-Participants will be required to provide their own transportation to shooting schools.
-Features: Rolling Bones Precision Shooting Course Manual Rolling Bones Precision Range Journal Rolling Bones Scoring Tape Rolling Bones Window Decal Cheek Piece with Utility Pouch Rifle and Hunt Brochures 2 Days at the Range with a Personal Instructor Meals and Lodging Rifles available to shoot, bring your own ammunition
+Here you will learn proper firearm safety techniques, ballistics, MOA, and how to compensate for the variables of temperature, terrain and wind. *Participants will be required to provide their own transportation to shooting schools.* Features: Rolling Bones Precision Shooting Course Manual Rolling Bones Precision Range Journal Rolling Bones Scoring Tape Rolling Bones Window Decal Cheek Piece with Utility Pouch Rifle and Hunt Brochures 2 Days at the Range with a Personal Instructor Meals and Lodging Rifles available to shoot, bring your own ammunition

 - Course Catalog #: RBP WY SST - 2